opennetworkinglab/onos/apps/p4-tutorial/README.md

 [mytunnel.p4](./pipeconf/src/main/resources/mytunnel.p4) designed for this tutorial.

-To start, have a look a the P4 source code.
-Even if this is the first time you see P4 code, the program has been commented to provide an understanding of the pipeline behavior to anyone with basic programming and networking background and an high level knowledge of P4.
-While checking the P4 program, try answering to the following questions:
+To start, have a look a the P4 program.
+Even if this is the first time you see P4 code, the program has been commented to provide an understanding of the pipeline behavior to anyone with basic programming and networking background.
+While checking the P4 program, try answering the following questions:

 * Which protocol headers are being extracted from each packet?
 * How can the parser distinguish a packet with MyTunnel encapsulation from one without?
 * How many match+action tables are defined in the P4 program?
 * What is the first table in the pipeline applied to every packet?
 * Which headers can be matched on table `t_l2_fwd`?